|

 An important consequence of absolute smallness is that we must revise our idea of causality.
 If a system is small, we cannot observe it without producing a serious disturbance and hence we cannot expect to find causal and deterministic connections connections between our observations.
 There is an unavoidable indeterminacy in measurement of quantum systems, so that we can only calculate the probability of various possible measurements.

-Of course, Werner Heisenberg changed his original idea that indeterminacy is a result of observations (see Heisenberg's Microscope).
-Indeterminacy is an intrinsic property of quantum objects and does not depend on observations by conscious observers (with Ph.D.'s, as John Bell quipped).
-In a similar vein, quantum systems can make information-generating measurements on themselves, which the decoherence theorists accept.
+Under pressure from Niels Bohr, Werner Heisenberg modified his original idea that indeterminacy is always a result of observations (see Heisenberg's Microscope).
+Indeterminacy is an intrinsic property of quantum objects in space and time and does not depend on observations by conscious observers (with Ph.D.'s, as John Bell quipped).

 A Two-State Example of Coherence and Decoherence